View Current

 Part H - Conferral and Appointment

-(60) When a decision to appoint an Industry Associate has been made, the Office of the Deputy Vice-Chancellor and Vice-President, Research, Enterprise and International will:
+(60) When a decision to appoint an Industry Associate has been made, the Office of the Senior Deputy Vice-Chancellor and Vice-President, Research, Enterprise and Global will:

 1. notify the applicant of the outcome;